latinos/PlotsConfigurations/Configurations/HWWSemiLepHighMass/Fit_v7/README.md

 in a latino-suitable environment.

-Two Configs available: Test_Debug with lots of variables, electrons and muons split and inclusive the two leptons type / _v7_BTagSF with the configuration ready for the fit
+Two Configs available: Test_Debug with lots of variables, electrons and muons split and inclusive in the two leptons type and _v7_BTagSF with the configuration ready for the fit with inclusive leptons

 Run them with:
 ```